 Step into the low-carb world and soon enough you’ll hear the term GlucoNeoGenesis.
 GNG for short, is your body’s ability to construct glucose, a kind of sugar, out of molecules that aren’t glucose.
 It does this to ensure that, if you don’t eat any carbs, the cells in your body that need glucose will still get enough of it.
 It’s one reason why humans are so good at fasting or delaying death from starvation for weeks or months.
 We can meet our own need for glucose by producing it ourselves.

 A quick note on Optimal vs Sufficient…

 What do I mean by cells in your body that need glucose?
-I mean a reliance on glucose to accomplish its basic physiological for a long time.
+I mean a reliance on glucose to accomplish its basic physiological tasks over a long time – maybe a lifetime.
 You then might ask, but is there a difference when meeting your glucose needs with GNG versus by eating carbs?
 Fair question.
 You could also ask – although no one seems to – is it better to meet your glucose needs through GNG than by eating carbs?
 Also a fair question I think but one people will most likely scoff at.
 These questions deserve more space than I’m according them here, so they’ll have to be wrestled with in a follow-up post.

 Background: why do we make our own glucose?

 As mentioned in the introduction, it helps us handle a lack of calories or carbohydrates – but that can only be because at least some of our cells depend on glucose (or other monosaccharides) to some significant degree.

 Most cells in your body do just fine using varying amounts of fatty acids, glucose, amino acids, lactate, ketones etc… However, a few cell types we’ll call obligate glucose users can’t use any other fuel but glucose.
 Then there are what we’ll call quasi obligate glucose users whose metabolisms are adapted to specialized functions requiring mostly glucose be used.

 - Medulla cells of the kidney